gitHiele/purify-s-engine/README.md

 * Press load unpacked,
 * Select the folder Purified SEngine, and press Select Folder
 * And it should say succesfully installed!

+## To do/add:
+* Upload in Chrome Webstore (In progress)
+* Change the placeholder icon to something better :D
+* Add compatibility to Firefox Browsers

 ## Contact:
 For any privacy concerns, suggestions or issues with regards to my extension, email directly @ hieledeveloper@gmail.com